aedart/athenaeum/docs/archive/current/core/usage/container.md

 ```

 The above example assumes that you are within your entry-point(s), e.g. your `index.php`, and have direct access to your `$app`.
-This may, however, not always be the case for you.
+This might not always be the case for you.
-Therefore, in the next few sections, different approaches on how to resolve your dependencies are explored.
+In the next few sections, different approaches are explored.

 ### Using the `App` Facade

-You can achieve the same result by using Laravel's `App` [Facade](https://laravel.com/docs/6.x/facades).
+You can also resolve your bindings, by using Laravel's `App` [Facade](https://laravel.com/docs/6.x/facades).
 This Facade provides access to your application instance, as long as your application is running.
 Such can be useful, in situations where you might not have direct access to your `$app`.